aaronfeingold/pokemon_api/README.md

 Pikachu, I choose you!
 Welcome to my first API/Cli project!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/pokemon_api`.
 To experiment with that code, run `bin/console` for an interactive prompt.

+Currently, this program only goes as deep as to give the user the capability of finding out the abilities of a chosen pokemon from an abbreviated list of pokemon.
+I would like to expand upon it, of course.
+In so doing, the program would then access all 900+ pokemon.
+However, despite research, I was not able to write the correct code to access all that data.
+Moreover, I've created reader/writer methods for other attributes which are not utlized in the CLI itself.
+These redunancies have been commented out for you--the user--to critique and make suggestions in order to ammend, improve, and to give functionality in the refactoring process.

 ## Installation